-Quizzes - 15% Online homework problems - 15% Midterm Exam - 25% Lab Work - 20% Final Exam - 25%
+Clicker Questions - 15% Online homework problems - 15% Midterm Exams - 25% Recitation Grade (i.e. quizzes) - 20% Final Exam - 25%

 The approximate grading schema ("curve") for letter grades in PHY131 is as shown below.
 Note there are no curves on exams, however the grading scheme below incorporates a "curve" based on years of teaching and the fact that averages on exams typically fall in the mid to upper 60% range.